Feedback Guidance of Diffusion Models: Feedback Guidance

 \section{Feedback Guidance}

 This section presents the theoretical foundation of Feedback Guidance.
 In section \ref{subsec: Error models}, we introduce a framework that reformulates guidance formulas as the result of assumptions about systematic errors in the learned distributions.
-In section \ref{subsec: Feedback guidance derivation} we demonstrate that adopting an additive rather than multiplicative error assumption naturally produces a dynamic guidance mechanism that adapts throughout the generation process.
-The resulting state- and time-dependent guidance scale requires posterior likelihood estimation, achieved by monitoring the Markov chain, outlined in section \ref{subsec: Posterior Approx}.
+In section \ref{subsec: Feedback guidance derivation} we demonstrate that adopting an additive rather than multiplicative error assumption naturally produces a dynamic guidance mechanism.
+The resulting state- and time-dependent guidance scale requires posterior likelihood estimation, outlined in section \ref{subsec: Posterior Approx}.
 In section \ref{subsec: Feedback Guidance (Sensible Hyperparam)} the key hyperparameters of FBG are discussed.